Dharm2907/dev-demo/README.md

 # dev-demo
-This a demo for Git and Github
+This a demo for Git and Github.